 It is possible, in certain circumstances, that an annuitant transfers funds from his/her RRIF/LIF to his/her RRSP/LIRA.
-While this transfer is not taxable, the amount transferred from the RRIF (LIF) to the RRSP (LIRA) will trigger the issuance of a T4RIF, as well as an RRSP contribution slip.
-The T4RIF will result in the inclusion of the amount in declared income, while the RRSP contribution slip, included as appropriate on Schedule 7 of the Federal income tax return (transfer section), will provide a deduction that will negate the inclusion of the income.
+While this transfer is not taxable, the amount transferred from the RRIF (LIF) to the RRSP (LIRA) will trigger the issuance of a T4RIF and a Relevé 2 (for Québec residents), as well as an RRSP contribution slip.
+The T4RIF/Relevé 2 will result in the inclusion of the amount in declared income, while the RRSP contribution slip, included as appropriate on Schedule 7 of the Federal income tax return (transfer section), will provide a deduction that will negate the inclusion of the income.